 Students visiting Topeka are sure to find excellent education, interesting historical sites and a welcoming community.
-This important small city in the heartland of the country has a lot going for it, and so do the folks aiming to continue their education at Rasmussen College.
+This important small city in the heartland of the country has a lot going for it, and so do the folks aiming to continue their education at Rasmussen University.

 If you want to learn more about this campus community, be sure to check out the Rasmussen University – Topeka Campus Facebook page.

 1The Rasmussen University Professional Nursing Associate’s degree program in Kansas City/Overland Park (with an off-campus instructional site in Topeka), Kansas, is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 404-975-5000. http://www.acenursing.us/accreditedprograms/programSearch.htm